MicrosoftDocs/defender-docs/defender-endpoint/configure-device-connectivity.md

 - Run `mdeclientanalyzer.cmd -g <GW_US, GW_UK, GW_EU>` , where parameter is of GW_US, GW_EU, GW_UK.
 GW refers to the streamlined option.
 Run with applicable tenant geo.

-As a supplementary check, you can also use the client analyzer to test whether a device meets pre-requisites: https://aka.ms/BetaMDEAnalyzer
+As a supplementary check, you can also use the client analyzer to test whether a device meets prerequisites: https://aka.ms/BetaMDEAnalyzer

 > [!NOTE]